Natural History Museum

 Gems on gems on gems.

-One of the best, musty-ist, and dated exhibits at NHM is the Gem & Mineral room.
+One of the best, musty-ist, and wonderfully-dated exhibits at NHM is the Gem & Mineral room.
 It's amazing.
 Minerals are truly magical.
 If you're a little skeptical about science and the rooms of expertly taxidermied baby coyotes don't convince you, this room will seal the deal.
 Even salt crystals will seem like cosmic magic, straight out of Doctor Strange.

 And finally, bones.